Against the Robots

 October 2021

-In ancient Greece, men knew and recognized themselves in the eyes of their family, their loved ones, and their community.
-Women reserved for themselves the mirror that signified beauty, femininity, and seduction.
-The reflection is everywhere.
-"There is no place that does not see you," summarizes Rilke.
-Continue reading
+In ancient Greece, men knew and recognized themselves in the eyes of their family, their loved ones, their community.
+Women reserved for themselves the mirror, which represented beauty, femininity, and seduction.
+Reflection was everywhere.
+"There is no place that does not see you," Rilke summarized.… Continue reading

-It was in June 1985, in Pont-à-Mousson, at the end of the conference "Music in the Church Today."
-Maurice Fleuret—may he rest in peace—the magnificent director of music and dance for Minister Jack Lang, spoke.
-Words of fire.
-Of supplication; one can say so, since he himself begged.
-I Continue reading
+It was June 1985, in Pont-à-Mousson, at the end of the symposium "Music in the Church Today."
+Maurice Fleuret—may his soul rest in peace—the magnificent director of music and dance for Minister Jack Lang, took the floor.
+His words were fiery.
+Words of supplication; one could say so, since he himself pleaded.
+I… Continue reading

 The Pump by Clive Staples Lewis

-“First, you must rid yourself of the nauseating idea, the fruit of a manifest inferiority complex and a worldly mind, that pomp, under the right circumstances, has anything in common with vanity or self-importance.
-An officiant solemnly approaching the altar to celebrate, a princess led by her king Continue reading
+“First, you must rid yourself of this nauseating idea, born of a manifest complex of inferiority and a worldly mind, that pomp, in the appropriate circumstances, has anything in common with vanity or self-importance.
+A celebrant solemnly approaching the altar to celebrate, a princess led by her king… Continue reading